 Then in 2010, Amazon furthered retail personalization by recommending products to customers.
 And after that, the brand has been adding more features like You might also like, Customers who viewed this item also viewed, and Top picks for you.
 Amazon claims that 35% of its sales come from these recommendations.

 Amazon has been on a long journey for nearly two decades to reach where it stands now.
 And it certainly isn’t stopping anywhere.

 The point is, personalization is a continuous effort.
-Neither the customers nor the technology ever stay in the same spot for more than a while.
+Neither the customers nor the technology ever stays in the same spot for more than a while.
 Expectations grow, and the tools and techniques catch up.
-Hence, it is all about keeping pace with the customers and technology.
+Hence, it is all about keeping pace with customers and technology.
 Start, and enjoy the journey.

 If you are looking for a growth partner along the way, get in touch with us for a chat.